 EfD-CA develops its research on:

 - Coastal areas

-With a firmly committed team of researchers from different countries, EfD-CA has six senior research fellows, six junior research fellows, 19 international associates, and three domestic associates who specialize in various fields, such as impact evaluation, environmental economic assessment, common-pool resources, and behavioral economics, among others.
+With a firmly committed team of researchers from different countries, EfD-CA has four senior research fellows, four junior research fellows, 13 international associates and one research fellow, who specialize in various fields, such as impact evaluation, environmental economic assessment, common-pool resources, and behavioral economics, among others.

 At the same time, there are four support team members that help to administrate the Center and communicate properly to the key target audiences in the region.

 As a Center, our vision is to foster human wellbeing and sustainable development based on the efficient management of natural resources and the environment.
 Likewise, our mission focused on contributing to the design and assessment of public policies and local institutional arrangements that affect environment protection, sustainable natural resources management and poverty alleviation.

 This EfD-CA Center stands out for its dynamic research team, successful in terms of publications, teaching, and research funding, with strong international recognition.